Kumard8x/Git_understaning_/README.md

 # Git_understaning_
-This is the git hub file.
-Author is Deepak
+This is the git hub file. <br.>Author is Deepak